The requirements of the Continuing Education (CE) Program are due by June 30, 2023, and include the following:

-The Professional Governance Act requires Engineers and Geoscientists BC to develop and implement a mandatory Continuing Education (CE) Program.
+The Professional Governance Act requires Engineers and Geoscientists BC to develop and implement a mandatory CE Program.
 The core elements of this program were reviewed and approved by Engineers and Geoscientists BC’s Council in November 2019 and May 2020, following consultation with registrants.

-For more information on the Continuing Education Program requirements, visit the following pages:
+For more information on the Continuing Education Program, visit the following pages: